ondrejch/FSM/MCNP/scripts/OLD/README.md

 This directory contains input decks for generating MCNP6 input decks.
 When you upload a script, please include a description of it below.
 If a script is incomplete and thus not working properly, please place (INCOMPLETE) next to it so we know.

+THESE ARE OUT OF DATE AND NO LONGER SUPPORTED

 Checkerboard.py ~~~~~~~~~~

 Description: Contains a class for generating an MCNP6 input deck for a checkerboard core layout.
 Creates cells, surfaces, and data card